carabina/Hobbit/README.md

 ## License

-Orbit is available under the MIT license.
+Hobbit is available under the MIT license.
 See the LICENSE file for more info.